 - Some homesickness is a normal part of the camp experience, and the longer your child has at camp, the better chance they have to get past any sadness and embrace all camp has to offer.
 One longtime camp director has seen countless campers settle in at the twenty-one-day point, which is when he feels kids really hit their stride.
 He also recommends reading Homesick and Happy: How Time Away from Parents Can Help a Child Grow by Michael Thompson, D. to get a better understanding of how the ups and downs of a first camping experience contribute to a child’s sense of accomplishment.

 - If you never went to sleepaway camp, or you are worried about your child’s ability to be independent, then recognize that this process may be extra challenging for you.
 Knowing you found the right camp is the best way to minimize your concerns.
+And providing the right accourterments to your child for a sleepaway camp, even if it’s something as small as proper bike lights, is imperative, especially since it’s a sleepaway camp.
 Camp directors agree that listening to your parental intuition is the best guidance when choosing a camp and session length.

 - If you have chosen the right camp, then it ultimately doesn’t matter how many weeks your child attends.
 Your camper will return home excited about the fun, friendships, traditions, and activities, and ask you to sign them up for next year!

 No matter your family’s schedule and budget, and your child’s interests and personality, there are great camp options.
 All of the Tips on Trips and Camps advisors can offer expert help on choosing the right camp for you and your child.